Ren0k/Project-Atmospheric-Drag/README.md

 Same as in Menu 2
 - Create
 Starts creating this profile, calculating the Cd/Cl values for every mach interval until completed.

+Once you have selected 'Create', a loading menu opens that will show you the progress until completed.
+Once the profile has completed building, a new menu opens.

+### Menu 4
+- Review Profile
+A huge list of the calculated values, for your review.
+- Save As
+Save the profile under the selected filename.
+You can name it anything you like, but the default is your vessel's name.
+It will be saved in the dragProfile\DATA\Profiles folder.
+- Finish
+This will end the createProfile script.

+## useProfile